 Team messaging: For communications that don’t require an immediate answer, team messaging is the prevalent tool of choice for most of today’s workforce.
 Whether a colleague is across the building or several time zones away, team messaging allows employees to reach out when it’s most convenient for them.

 Video conferencing: COVID-19 is responsible for a huge wave of interest in video technology, both for business and personal use.
 Video conferencing can be an effective technology platform for remote workers by adding a personal dimension to meetings, interviews, and training.
-From deeper collaboration on projects to

 How does technology help with communication?